test1809/test18.09.15/README.md

 For this test I have decided to use BigDecimal as there are no performance requirements.

 Added tests for stock price calculation.
 Fixed tests compilation by creating missing method, class.
-Implemented price calculation so that the tests will pass.
+Implemented stock price calculation so that the tests will pass.
+In a more elaborate application StockRepository and TradeRepository implementations would be autowired in StockService.

+Added tests for all shares index calculation.